Updated: Jun 14

 “Imperfection is perfection to a beautiful perspective.” – Mel Robbins

 “I can’t be perfect like you.”
-When a client said these words to me in the middle of a session, I felt like I had been hit by a ton of bricks.
-Before throwing that in my counseling client closet that I use in sessions to compartmentalize, I remember thinking, “Is this what I show people?”
+When a former employee said these words to me in the middle of a 1:1 meeting, I felt like I had been hit by a ton of bricks.
+Before throwing that in my emotional mess brain closet, I remember thinking, “Is this what I show people?”
 The reality was, yes – that is exactly what I was doing.
 Donning a mask of perfection that wasn’t true or real but protected me from admitting that I am a complete emotional mess of anxiety because it kept me safe: from vulnerability, from connections, and ultimately from the fear of believing that I am simply not worthy unless I’m perfect.
 I am a recovering perfectionist.
 I say that with intention, and a little sarcasm, but perfectionism has caused so many problems in my life.

 Just so we’re clear: perfectionism is not a thing…. there is no such thing as being perfect.
 I used to proudly talk about my perfectionism as a positive trait.
 In reality, I was hiding from the fear that people would find out I wasn’t perfect and therefore, not worthy – of the job, the friendship, the relationship and so many other things.
 Perfectionism hides the fear of not being “enough”.

 Ironically, perfectionism causes us to do things that are far from perfect: procrastination, courage to do something new and saying no to things that would be good for us (and saying yes to things that aren’t, but that’s another subject for another blog).